INSaFLU/insaflu_docs/docs/FAQs.rst

 Cross-mapping of reads across genomes with high nucleotide homology, such as viruses from the same family, can lead to multiple hits.
 Interactive Heatmaps for Cross-mapping inspection allow users to easily inspect these situations.

 - **What if my suspected virus isn't listed in the Main report?**
 Check the Reference Management panel.
 If the virus is flagged as "Unmapped," request confirmatory mapping or adjust filtering steps like Viral enrichment.
-You can also map directly against the suspected virus, either through Map Added or Map Paneç
+You can also map directly against the suspected virus, either through Map Added or Map Panel.

 - **Can I manually inspect viral hits flagged by TELEVIR?**
 Yes, flagged hits can be further examined using internal tools like Integrative Genomics Viewer (IGV) or external resources, like BLAST.